TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-ass.md

 {% include faq.html explain="Adding Ad-hoc Columns" %}

 You can add ad-hoc columns to a marksheet.
-E.g., If you decide to challenge the class to a quick spelling test and you want to record the outcome.
+E.g., if you decide to challenge the class to a quick spelling test and you want to record the outcome.

 To add a column: